Referrals to Independent Co-pay Assistance Foundations

 - Embryo-Fetal toxicity: Can cause neonatal harm.
 Advise of potential risk to neonates and use of effective contraception

-- Use in RA Patients Who Have Not Had Prior Inadequate Response to Tumor Necrosis Factor (TNF) Antagonists: The use of Rituxan in patients with RA who have not had prior inadequate response to one or more TNF antagonists is not recommended
+- The use of Rituxan in patients with RA who have not had prior inadequate response to one or more TNF antagonists is not recommended

 Most Common Adverse Reactions